GermanPaul/ml-front-test/README.md

 # ml-front-test
-Mercado Libre front-end technical test.
-It is comprised of a NodeJS server working with a VueJS project in order to consume Mercado Libre products API.
+ML front-end technical test.
+It is comprised of a NodeJS server working with a VueJS project in order to consume ML products API.

 ## Requisites
 This project requires NodeJS.